-- Q-E1: Are there any environmental review requirements associated with nonconstruction grants for airport operating expenses and debt service payments? - A: No. These types of grants have no potential to impact the environment and are not subject to NEPA review. - Q-E2: Are there any environmental review requirements associated with projects funded under a Development Addendum? - A: Yes.
+- Q-E1: Are there any environmental review requirements associated with nonconstruction grants for airport operating expenses and debt service payments? - A: No. These types of grants have no potential to impact the environment, and therefore are not major federal actions subject to NEPA review. - Q-E2: Are there any environmental review requirements associated with projects funded under a Development Addendum? - A: Yes.
 FAA will conduct environmental review as necessary consistent with the requirements of the Council on Environmental Quality (CEQ) regulations in 40 CFR parts 1500 through 1508 and the FAA's NEPA implementation procedures.
 An airport sponsor should contact its Airports District Office or Airports Regional Office to determine the appropriate scope and level of environmental analysis.